Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 7th year in a Row

 Perkiomen athletes have various varsity and junior varsity sports to choose from, including year-round boxing, and strength & conditioning as well as an extremely competitive award-winning basketball program.

 Perkiomen artists have access to a one-on-one portfolio building with faculty members, as well as a wide array of art courses such as American music, performance and public speaking, and rock band.

 DORMITORIES AND STUDENT LIFE

-Boarding students live in one of six traditional college-style and cottage-style dormitories on campus.
+Boarding students live in one of four traditional college-style and cottage-style dormitories on campus.
 The school organizes frequent weekend trips such as skiing, college fairs, and Broadway shows.

 Visit School Site: The Perkiomen School

 - 1908 General Carl Spatz - 1st Chief of staff of United States Airforce

 - 1911 Al Dubin – Lyricist

 - 1924 John Cecil Holmes – Playwright

 - 1944 Dr. Howard Schaffer - Scientist